Questions? Call or text anytime πŸ“ž 818-446-9627

 The dynamic often shifts from a partnership to a competition of who is more tired, who has sacrificed more, and who is doing more work.
 This scorekeeping is a symptom of a system in crisis.
 You are both so depleted that you've turned on each other instead of facing the challenge as a team.

 This creates a painful cycle.
-Your PPD symptoms, like irritability or sadness, may cause you to pull away.
+Your PMAD symptoms β€” like irritability or sadness β€” may cause you to pull away.
 He, feeling rejected and possibly dealing with his own PPND, withdraws further or becomes angry.
-His withdrawal confirms your deepest fears of being abandoned and alone, which intensifies your PPD symptoms, and the cycle spirals downward.
+His withdrawal confirms your deepest fears of being abandoned and alone, which intensifies your symptoms, and the cycle spirals downward.

-You are both reacting to your own pain in ways that amplify the other's.
 Breaking this cycle requires seeing it for what it is: not a personal failing, but a relational pattern fueled by a mental health crisis.
+Working with a therapist who specializes in perinatal mental health can help you understand these dynamics and develop strategies for breaking them.

 How to Start the Conversation When You Have No Energy Left